soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 ### Establishing a vector database

 A vector database is foreseen as a foundation to use Large Language Models (LLM) and implement Natural Language Querying (NLQ), e.g. to allow chatbot functionality for end users.
-A vector DB allows stoarge of text embeddings that are a the basis for such NLQ functions.
+A vector DB allows storage of text embeddings that are a the basis for such NLQ functions.

 ### Selecting a search engine